TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/ExpressionBuilder/Index.rst

 :php:`$numberOfRepeats` times.
 This method can be used to provide the repeat number as a sub-expression or calculation.

-:sql:`REPEAT(string, number)` is used to build this expression for all database vendors except SQLite for which the compatible replacement construct expression :sql:`REPLACE(PRINTF('%.' || <valueOrStatement> || 'c', '/'),'/', <repeatValue>)` is used, based on :sql:`REPLACE()` and the built-in :sql:`printf()`.
+:sql:`REPEAT("value", numberOfRepeats)` is used to build this expression for all database vendors except SQLite for which the compatible replacement construct expression :sql:`REPLACE(PRINTF('%.' || <valueOrStatement> || 'c', '/'),'/', <repeatValue>)` is used, based on :sql:`REPLACE()` and the built-in :sql:`printf()`.